-Las Vegas is well-known for its vast resorts, casinos, concerts, and conventions, yet the majority of the city’s entertainment buildings and venue were built during a time in which asbestos was used extensively in construction materials, pipes, appliances, machinery and much more.
+When people think of Las Vegas, they may think of resorts, casinos, concerts, and conventions.
+What most people may not realize is that the majority of the city’s entertainment buildings and venue were built during a time in which asbestos was used extensively in construction materials, pipes, appliances, machinery and much more.
 Consequently, numerous people in Las Vegas now suffer from serious illnesses caused by inhaling asbestos fibers.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in Las Vegas, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Clark Station, also known as the Edward J. Clark Generation Station, is one of the oldest steam-generation power plants in Nevada.
 Although it’s been renovated and expanded since it opened in the 1950s, the original plant was not only built with asbestos-containing materials (ACMs), but asbestos was also used in numerous products and equipment, such as boilers, pipes, tankers, and more.

 Crocidolite asbestos, in particular, was used excessively at Clark Station for its heat-resistance and insulation properties.
 Crocidolite asbestos, also referred simply as “blue” asbestos, is one of the most deadly types of the mineral, and has been linked with malignant mesothelioma.

 Flamingo Hotel and Casino